 V. The Editorial Office of Social Problems

 The Editor of Social Problems is recommended by the Editorial and Publications Committee and appointed by the Board of Directors for a three-year term.
-The Editor can be reappointed for only one three-year term.
+The Editor can be reappointed to a second term not to exceed three years.
 The Editor is a non-voting, ex-officio member of the Board of Directors and the Editorial and Publications Committee.
 The Editorial Office of the journal moves to the location of the Editor and many decisions concerning the journal are turned over to the Editor at least six months prior to the expiration of the term of his or her predecessor.
 The Editor, Executive Officer, and the publisher of the journal control the various aspects of the operation of the journal under the supervision of the Editorial and Publications Committee and the Board of Directors.

 Contractual Relationships with the Host Institution for the Journal